-Recursive Macro Tokens are a special case of recursive tokens.
-The principle is the same; a token is converted to a string which contains one or more tokens.
+Recursive Macro Tokens are a special case of recursive tokens, where a token is converted to a string which contains one or more tokens.
 This in turn leads to the conversion of these tokens as part of the conversion of the original token.

-If you can tell, at the time of writing the macro, which other macro will be used, then you can either use the INCLUDE_MACRO compiler directive directly in the body of the macro, or set this parameter as one of the Initial Conditions of the Macros property used for the corresponding DiaryGridLine.
+•If you can tell, at the time of writing the macro, which other macro will be used, then you can use the INCLUDE_MACRO compiler directive in the body of the macro, or set this parameter as one of the initial conditions of the Macros property used for the corresponding DiaryGridLine.

-If you cannot tell, at the time of writing the macro, which other macro will be used, then you must set the INCLUDE_MACRO parameter from within the Macros property editor.
-This would be the case, for example, if you use an Input Variable to build the recursive token.
+•If you cannot tell, at the time of writing the macro, which other macro will be used, then you must set the INCLUDE_MACRO compiler directive within the initial conditions of the Macros property.

 Note that whenever using tokens recursively within a macro, the base date of the token (the date of the token minus the DayValue) being converted as the result of a recursion, is the same base date as that of the original macro token.

 This means that unless you want the recursively used token to be based on a different date than the original token, you should always use the same DayValue as that of the incoming macro token.
 The safest way to do this is to always use the n_TokenDayValue system variable when constructing a token in a macro.